Hilary of Poitiers: Later life

 On returning to his diocese in 361, Hilary spent most of the first two or three years trying to persuade the local clergy that the homoion confession was merely a cover for traditional Arian subordinationism.
-Thus, a number of synods in Gaul condemned the creed promulgated at Council of Ariminium (359).
+Thus, a number of synods in Gaul condemned the creed promulgated at the Council of Ariminum (359).

 In about 360 or 361, with Hilary's encouragement, Martin, the future bishop of Tours, founded a monastery at Ligugé in his diocese.

 In 364, Hilary extended his efforts once more beyond Gaul.
 He impeached Auxentius, bishop of Milan, a man high in the imperial favour, as heterodox.
 Emperor Valentinian I accordingly summoned Hilary to Milan to there maintain his charges.
 However, the supposed heretic gave satisfactory answers to all the questions proposed.
-Hilary denounced Auxentius as a hypocrite as he himself was ignominiously expelled from Milan.
+Hilary denounced Auxentius as a hypocrite as he had been ignominiously expelled from Milan.
 Upon returning home, Hilary in 365, published the Contra Arianos vel Auxentium Mediolanensem liber, describing his unsuccessful efforts against Auxentius.
-He also (but perhaps at a somewhat earlier date) published the Contra Constantium Augustum liber, accusing the lately deceased emperor as having been the Antichrist, a rebel against God, "a tyrant whose sole object had been to make a gift to the devil of that world for which Christ had suffered."
+He also, perhaps at a somewhat earlier date, published the Contra Constantium Augustum liber, accusing the deceased emperor as having been the Antichrist, a rebel against God, "a tyrant whose sole object had been to make a gift to the devil of that world for which Christ had suffered."

 According to Jerome, Hilary died in Poitiers in 367.